We Respect Your Privacy

 This privacy statement applies only to the site.
 Please be aware that TIAP is not responsible for the privacy practices of other websites to which it has links.
 We encourage you to read the privacy statements of each and every website that requests personal information from you.

 Cookies used by TIAP do not give us access to anything on your hard drive and cannot do anything to your computer.
 Our cookies are encrypted for security purposes to make any information in the cookie unreadable to anyone outside of TIAP.
 TIAP uses two types of cookies: session cookies (temporary) or persistent cookies (longer-term continuing use).

-Session cookies may be used to support on-line feedback/discussion, forms and registration or ‘e-commerce/shopping cart’ transactions.
+Session cookies may be used to support on-line feedback/discussion or ‘e-commerce/shopping cart’ transactions.
 They are used only during your online session and expire when you close your browser.
 Without session cookies, moving around the website could be much slower.